Into the Depths

 Spiritual expats, philosophical refugees, somatic explorers, and prospectors of the subtle body, you are formally invited to a rough but inspired mishandling of crucial philosophical themes, sure to be of enduring interest to the irrepressible part of you that seeks.

-Expect to be roused, incited, provoked to rediscover Hatha Yoga, by listening more deeply to the wild intelligence of your own breath.
+Expect to be roused, incited and duly provoked to rediscover the promise of Hatha Yoga, by listening more deeply to the wild intelligence of your heart.

 As a prelude for Into the Depths, this series is designed to give you a taste of that magical program.